Ecchlorolestes peringueyi: Threats

-Conversation
+Conservation

 The marbled malachite occurs within protected areas.
 A massive national rehabilitation programme (Working with Water Programme) began in 1995 with the aim of eradicating invasive alien plants in South Africa.
 The programme has been a fantastic success story, with other dragonflies and damselflies like Pseudagrion newtoni that were presumed to be extinct being rediscovered along river stretches where invasive alien trees were removed and the natural vegetation reestablished.
 This programme has also greatly benefited the marbled malachite, but it is imperative that there is no further encroachment of plantation forestry.
 It is important that populations are regularly monitored to make sure that they are remaining stable.
 However, for the time being, this enigmatic damselfly is thought relatively safe from the threat of extinction.